sqills/browser_selector_devicejs/README.md

 Config var      | Description                           | Default value
 --------------- | ------------------------------------- | --------------
-showOrientation | add classes for portrait or landscape | false
+showOrientation | add classes for portrait or landscape | true

 ## Usage in new project (with Bower)